Craftor3000/Craftor3000-Eyes/README.md

 This discord bot is coded and updated by Craftor3000 and was created to handle the Craftor3000's discord server.

+## Functions

+Music bot :
+- player
+- playlist

+Ticket bot :
+- create a ticket
+- send a starter message to a new ticket
+- close a ticket
+- close a ticket with a success
+- ping the support team

 ## Commands

 All the commands start with "!"